NVIDIA/cuDecomp/docs/basic_usage.rst

 In this example, we apply halo elements to the :math:`X`-pencils only.
 For the other pencils, we instead pass a :code:`nullptr` for the :code:`halo_extents` argument, which is equivalent to setting :code:`halo_extents = [0, 0, 0]` in C/C++.
 For Fortran, :code:`halo_extents` is optional and defaults to no halo regions.
+Similarly, we pass a :code:`nullptr` for the :code:`padding` argument to specify no padding for all pencils.
+For Fortran, :code:`padding` is optional, and defaults to no padding.

 .. tabs::